homearanya/active-escapes/src/pages/tours/karkloof-falls2falls-trail.md

 meta:
   title: Karkloof Falls2Falls Slackpacker Hike
   description: Hike through giant yellowwood forests and mistbelt grasslands to the forgotten falls of the Karkloof, on our 3 day Midlands Slackpacking Hike.
+destination: kzn_midlands
+activity:
+  - name: hiking
+    featured: 1
+    listing:
+      image: ../../img/gallery/F2F_karkloof-500.jpg
+      tagline: Falls 2 Falls
+      title: Karkloof Slackpack Hike
+      description: 'Hike through giant yellowwood forests and mistbelt grasslands to the forgotten falls of the Karkloof, on our 3 day Midlands Slackpacker.
+The Falls2Falls is a fully catered, luggage-supported trail encompassing some of the least discovered parts of Midlands countryside'
+subActivity:
+  - slackpacking
 tourName: Karkloof Falls2Falls Trail
 slug: karkloof-falls2falls-trail
-featured: 1
-popular: 4
 featuredImage: ../../img/generic/PP-F2F.jpg

 longDescription:
   - 'Immerse oneself in the natural splendour of the KZN Midlands: waterfalls, spectacular escarpment views, or ziplining through the forest canopy, this guided hike provides contrasting scenery with new surprises each day.'
   - From highly vulnerable mist-belt forest, serene pastoral lands, and indigenous bushveld tree trails overlooking the mighty Umgeni valley gorge, you will be amazed at what the KZN Midlands has to offer.
   - As a three-day trail, it is a good option for a long weekend getaway, and brings an active offering to the Midlands Meander Route.
 fromPricing: R6000
 difficultyLevel: moderate